-- Coordinate host site agreements in Norman. - Enter into a Marketing Agreement with Francis Solar if the grant is awarded. - Pay \$40,000 To Francis Solar over five years for marketing services. - Receive discounted EV charging rates for City vehicles. - Promote EV technology in Norman and Statewide.
+- Coordinate host site agreements in Norman. - Enter into a Marketing Agreement with Francis Solar if the grant is awarded. - Pay \$40,000 To Francis Solar over five years for marketing services if the grant is awarded. - Receive discounted EV charging rates for City vehicles. - Promote EV technology in Norman and Statewide.